unnivm/braindrop-java/README.md

-This is a 2D desktop game developed in Java and using popular game development library.
+This is a 2D desktop game developed in Java and using popular game development library calle Slick